-All submitted manuscripts should be accompanied by a covering letter from the author responsible for correspondence regarding the manuscript.
+All submitted manuscripts sent via post or email should be accompanied by a covering letter from the author responsible for correspondence regarding the manuscript.
 The covering letter should contain the following copyright disclosure statement, duly signed by all contributing authors.